astroDimitrios/git-novice/learners/reference.md

 ## Glossary

 [branch]{#branch}
-:   A git branch is a pointer to a commit.
+:   A Git branch is a pointer to a commit.
 Branches are used to develop changes in parallel, isolated from each other.

 [Centralised Version Control System]{#cvc}